OLGON92/language-suggester/README.md

 ## Description

-_{This is small quiz-like project I made for my programming class at Epicodus.
+_This is small quiz-like project I made for my programming class at Epicodus.
 The purpose of this project is to represent my ability to branch properly.
 Here is a [link](https://github.com/OLGON92/language-suggester) to the repository on GitHub._

 ## Setup/Installation Requirements